-But we also need to be wise in our personal choices of friends and associates.
+To do that we must be wise about our choice of friends and associates.

 “Do not be unequally yoked together with unbelievers.
 For what fellowship has righteousness with lawlessness?
 And what communion has light with darkness?”
 (2 Cor.
 6.14).

 We can’t always choose our co-workers, but we can be wise about how much time we spend with them during breaks and after work.
-We can be careful not to listen to gossip, complaining or advise from those who are ungodly.
+We can be careful not to listen to gossip and complaining or take advice from those who are ungodly.

-If we’re already married to an unbeliever we need to fill our hearts and minds with God’s truth and seek to love them biblically while continuing to be salt and light.
-If we’re single we should only date someone who would be a godly spouse.
+When we’re single, we can choose who we date.
+And if we’re already married to an unbeliever we can fill our hearts and minds with God’s truth and seek to love them biblically while continuing to be salt and light.

-We need to choose our friends wisely.
-It’s not that we should never spend time with unbelievers, but our closest friends should be those who love God and will speak truth into our lives not tell us what we want to hear all the time.
+We can choose our friends wisely.
+It’s not that we should never spend time with unbelievers, but our closest friends should be those who love God and will speak truth into our lives, not tell us what we want to hear.

-Counsel should always be sought from those who will advise us from God’s Word and help us follow His principles (Ps.
+When we need counsel we should talk to people who will advise us from God’s Word and help us follow His principles (Ps.
 1.1-3).
 There are many voices out there and sometimes worldly wisdom can sound so logical.
 But if it doesn’t square with God’s Word, we need to reject it and seek to live in ways that please Him.

 Today’s Other Readings: